-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Chanty has a separate page to send your pitches before you invest your time to write the whole post.

-Pitch them an option of 2-3 titles before you contribute.
+Pitch them 2-3 title options before you contribute.

-Pay attention to the tone of voice of already published pieces and read the writer’s guidelines thoroughly.
+Pay attention to the tone of voice in already-published pieces and read the writer’s guidelines thoroughly.

 You can also contact Anastasia Matveyeva directly.